How-To: Sending data to the Data Portal

 1. Open a new or existing CODESYS project

-2. Select application and navigate to Project -> Import PLCopenXML... -> Select project.xml out of the archive file from the export of IoT Builder.
+2. Select the Application in the device tree and navigate to Project -> Import PLCopenXML... -> Select project.xml out of the archive file from the export of IoT Builder.

 Afterwards you should see the following: